Updated on 15th December, 2022 by Martin Astley

-- If this doesn’t work, you will have to unscrew and remove the toilet and replace the wax seal.
+- If this doesn’t work, you will have to unscrew and remove the toilet, then replace the wax seal.

 My toilet is leaking from the cistern

 A leaking cistern is likely due to a degraded and corroded gasket.
-Buy a replacement gasket and new spud valves in a DIY or home improvement store and fit these replacements in your toilet.
+Buy a replacement gasket and new spud valves at a DIY or home improvement store, and fit these replacements in your toilet.

 - With an adjustable wrench, hold the nut underneath the tank bolt, and unscrew this bolt with a screwdriver.
 Repeat this process for the second bolt.

 - Remove the spud valve.
 This valve connects the cistern to the bowl.

 - Remove and replace the spud washer.
 Evenly caulk the washer to prevent future toilet leaks.

 - Remove the bolt gasket and clean the hole it fits into.
 Wait for the hole to dry.

 - Fit the replacement gasket.